 It also causes headaches and nausea in people- especially those that must clean it each morning before the tourists arrive.
-When not cleared, the algae becomes piled high blocking endangered sea turtles from reaching the shore to lay their eggs.
+When not cleared, the algae become piled high blocking endangered sea turtles from reaching the shore to lay their eggs.

-Day Trip to Akumal
+Adventure Guide: Day Trip to Akumal

 Akumal is a small Caribbean community known for its sea turtles!
 Spend a day swimming with Sea Turtles in Akumal.
 The town is just a short drive from Playa del Carmen or Tulum making for an easy day trip.
 You can see the sea turtles on your own or take a guided tour.

 We decided to try our luck and explore on our own.
 Vendors will try and tell you that you MUST join a tour/wear a life vest to see the turtles- this is not true.
-There are roped off buoyed areas protecting major turtle feeding areas; if you stay inside the designated swim areas you can explore on your own as we did.
+There are roped-off buoyed areas protecting major turtle feeding areas; if you stay inside the designated swim areas you can explore on your own as we did.

 Make sure each person has their own mask/snorkel if you choose to search for turtles on your own.
 Our group had two snorkels/masks for 6 people to share, and only a few of us were able to spot some turtles.
 There are plenty of vendors along the town center that sell masks and snorkels for your convenience.

-Along the Caribbean coast, the town of Tulum offers seaside Mayan ruins to explore, sandy beaches for relaxing and undersea caves for diving.
+Along the Caribbean coast, the town of Tulum offers seaside Mayan ruins to explore, sandy beaches for relaxing, and undersea caves for diving.
 September is the birth month of my favorite travel partner Logan.
-He earned his PADI Diving Certification a couple months before his birthday so that he could dive the cenotes in Mexico.
+He earned his PADI Diving Certification a couple of months before his birthday so that he could dive the cenotes in Mexico.